-Candice has always had a love for humanitarian work.
-Her first humanitarian experience was when she was 18 and lived in Ecuador working in orphanages, teaching impoverished children basic hygiene, and helping Operation Smile.
-From then on, she enjoyed volunteering with different organizations where she could serve others.
-Candice leads the Days for Girls Centerville Center Utah Chapter.
-She also opened the Days for Girls workroom in Centerville, Utah where anyone can come volunteer time, donate goods and services and learn all about Days for Girls.
+Katy has always had a love for humanitarian work.
+She is a labor and delivery nurse who volunteers to lead the work of DfG USA, Resources, and Days for Girls Centerville Center Utah Chapter.
+She also opened the Days for Girls workroom in Centerville, Utah where anyone can come volunteer time, donate goods and services, and learn all about Days for Girls.
 In the first 6 months of operation, 3,000 DfG Kits were sent out from the Centerville workroom for distribution!
-Candice is married to a very supportive husband, Steve, and is a mother of 4 wonderful children.
+Katy is married to a very supportive husband, Jason, and is a mother of 4 wonderful children.
 She is very active in her church and community and loves traveling and spending time with her family.
-Candice is excited to watch and help Days for Girls grow, and is grateful to be a part of such an amazing organization.
+Katy is excited to watch and help Days for Girls grow, and is grateful to be a part of such an amazing organization.

 Mary Connelly-Gale, Days for Girls Australia Director